Commercial Insurance Adjuster

 How an Insurance Company Processes Claims

 When an insurance entity receives a claim, it will assign an adjuster to the case.
 That adjuster is responsible for controlling the insurer’s costs.
 While they may not argue against specific estimates you’ve received from contractors, they may try to limit their liability by not including all costs in their estimate.
-When we’re independently assessing damages for commercial property claims, we frequently see discrepancies between or assessments and the insurance adjusters.
+When independently assessing damages for commercial property claims, we frequently see discrepancies between our assessments and the insurance adjusters.
 As public adjusters, we can argue against the insurance company assessment on behalf of the client.

 About Insurance Companies

 When is it a good time for you to bring on a commercial claims adjuster?
-If you are a property owner or managing a commercial real estate business, then odds are good that you will need help from us at some point, and it can be helpful to know who to call before you need to.
+If you are a property owner or managing a commercial real estate business, then the odds are good that you will need help from us at some point, and it can be helpful to know who to call before you need to.
 Property damage is a common claim that we are happy to help you with as our valued client.
-Many times, as public adjusters, we are needed to help owners and managers who have suffered damage to their property.
+As public adjusters, we are often needed to help owners and managers who have suffered damage to their property.
 Furthermore, property insurance is essential for any owner.

 An additional type of liability insurance called Product liability is also available to companies under a commercial liability policy which protects the company against claims made for design or manufacturing faults in the product.